GaleProulx/GaleProulx.github.io/about.md

 # Who is Walter Proulx?

 That's my dead name!
 Some of my work might be under the name Walter, but I go by Gale now that I am openly a transgender woman.
 Please don't use this name if you do contact me!
-If you don't know about the trans community, I would highly recommend reading [this article](https://medium.com/@CassieLaBelle/help-somebody-i-love-is-transgender-part-1-what-does-that-even-mean-905d98684884) to understand our community.
+If you don't know about the trans community, I would highly recommend reading [this article](https://medium.com/@CassieLaBelle/help-somebody-i-love-is-transgender-part-1-what-does-that-even-mean-905d98684884) to understand more about our community.